rreusser/react-native-with-everything/README.md

 > Toward the dream of plugging all platforms into one app, finishing early, and spending more time outside.

-[Click here for a live demo](http://rickyreusser.com/react-native-with-everything/) (not hooked up to an actual server)
+[Click here for a live demo](http://rickyreusser.com/react-native-with-everything/) (not hooked up to an actual server.
+Also, check the js console to see our middleware logging strategy.)

 ![Demo](./demo.png)
 [See the side-by-side view in animation form](./demo.gif)